wmbusmeters/wmbusmeters/README.md

 If you are using rtl_sdr/rtl_wmbus and you want to stop the daemon, do `sudo stop wmbusmeters@-dev-rtlsdr_3.server` followed by `sudo killall -9 rtl_sdr`.

+## How to receive telegrams over longer distances.

+I only have personal experience of the im871a,amb8465 and an rtlsdr compatible dongle.
+The commercial dongles (im871a,amb8464) receive well despite having tiny antennas inside the dongle.
+However the reception range is limited by walls and you must definitely get quite close to the meter if it is mounted underground in a concrete tube.

+The rtlsdr/rtl-wmbus solution seems to work for a lot of users, but it does use more cpu-power since it decodes the radio traffic in software.
+Range seems to be similar to the other dongles, despite the antenna being much larger.

+At least one professional collector use the same commercial dongles, but the versions with an external antenna connector, into which they attach a radio amplifier for the proper frequency, and then a larger antennna.
+This makes it possible to receive telegrams from meters underground and over larger distances.

 ## Non-standard baud rate set for AMB8465 USB stick

 Wmbusmeters expects the serial baud rate for the AMB8465 USB stick to be 9600 8n1.